JongSeokJang/Sogang-Embedded-System-Software/README.md

 ## 3rd Assignment
 ### Goal
 	Implement simple stopwatch program with module programming, device driver implementation, interrupt and etc

 ### Implementation
 	1. Develop module that has function of stopwatch with gpio fnd device driver, timer module and interrupt in it
 	2. Develop application that runs with the module above

 ### Progress
 	**'14.
 05. 27.**
 	- start to analize requirements of the project

 	**'14.
 05. 29.**
 	- basic internal stopwatch function finished
 		- need to be printed on the FND device
 		- quit button has to be done
 	- rough draft of app (has to be modified)

 	**'14.
 06. 02.**
 	- time print on fnd device complete
 	- have problem with termination
 		- device freeze after terminate

 	**'14.
 06. 03.**
 	- fixed known bug (device freezing)
 	- complete of assignment 3 (all requirements satisfied)
 	- little modification of time counting

 	**'14.
 06. 04.**
 	- few modification of source code
 		- removal of unnecessary codes

+###Result
+	Completed all the requirements with documetation

 ## 4th Assignment
 ### Goal